 Autscape's AGM will be on the final day of Autscape.
-If you want to have a say in how Autscape is organised, make sure to join in the AGM at 9:30am on Thursday 25 August 2011 in the Music Centre at Ackworth School.
-If you have missed the chance to become a director this year, you can still join a sub-committee (check on the website or ask an organiser on duty if you are unsure of how to do this).
+If you want to have a say in how Autscape is organised, make sure to join in the AGM at 11:30am on Thursday 26 July 2012 in Meeting Room 1.
+If you have missed the chance to join the board this year, you can still join a subcommittee (check on the website or ask an organiser on duty if you are unsure of how to do this).